 The Butterfly Effect: Meet Josh

-Josh has been working at Café CHAOS for eight weeks as part of the Positive People Programme funded by BL/ESF; you’ll probably recognise him by his huge welcoming smile.
-He’s recently taken a care apprenticeship with one of our partners Stayathome Cornwall and we look forward to following his journey, but don’t worry he should still be around to make you a coffee or two!
+Josh had previously been working at Café CHAOS as part of the Positive People Project funded by The Big Lottery and European Social Fund; you’ll probably recognise him by his huge welcoming smile.
+He has now been in employment with one of our partners Stayathome Cornwall as a care apprentice for over a year and we are very proud of his progress.

 “I’ve got Speech Dyspraxia, Coordination Dyspraxia and Dyslexia, it gets on my nerves a bit.
 It affects me in work as it makes me really clumsy, CHAOS has supported me in the way I learn.